Artist Biographies

 Edgemoor Barn

-Chrysanne’s watercolors have shown in judged exhibitions including The San Diego Watercolor Society, Foothills Art Association, The Mandell Weiss Gallery in Liberty Station, and the Inamori Pavilion at the Japanese Friendship Garden.
-In addition to fine art, she makes handcrafted cards and jewelry, available at the San Diego Museum of Art and Oceanside Museum of Art gift shops as well as the occasional local craft fair.
+In addition to fine art, she creates handcrafted cards and jewelry, available at the San Diego Museum of Art and Oceanside Museum of Art gift shops, as well as at local craft fairs.

-Art piece titled Edgemoor Barn by Chrysanne Lowe
+Edgemoor Barn, watercolor painting by Chrysanne Lowe

 Chuck McPherson